 Starbucks created an environment that people wanted to hang out in.
 Everything about their culture says: Linger.
 Congregate.
 Read, write, and relax with friends.
 I still meet with chiropractors every day who say, “I want my environment to feel like a Starbucks.
 I want it to feel comfortable, relaxed.
 I want people feel invited to just hang out.”

-Not all cultures are the same, and very different environments can still each serve a specific purpose.
+Not all cultures are the same, and very different environments still each serve a specific purpose.
 What do you think of when you walk into a Walmart?
 Everything feels inexpensive, not luxurious, and it certainly doesn’t give off the “Stay and hang out” vibe.

 How CrossFields Can Help